marcglasberg/i18n_extension/README.md

 files present in the `assets/translations` directory, and then rebuild your widgets with those new translations.

+This also works on the web.
+The translation files are bundled with your app as assets, so on the web Flutter downloads them from the web server that hosts your app, like it does with images and fonts.
+Note `Translations.byFile()` never reads the user's file system, on any platform.

 Note: Since rebuilding widgets when the translations finish loading can cause a visible flicker, you can optionally avoid that by preloading the translations before running your app.
 To that end, first create a `load()` method in your `MyTranslations` extension: